 Center for Biomedical Mass Spectrometry (CBMS): The Boston University Center for Biomedical Mass Spectrometry joins three basic sciences research units under one roof.
 CMBS develops and applies high-end instrumentation and methods, and its faculty collaborate extensively with other biomedical researchers at BUSM and elsewhere.
 The primary goal of the Center is to develop and disseminate methods and instrumentation to meet emerging bioanalytical needs.
 Please visit CBMS at our website.

-Center for Network Systems Biology (CNSB): Precision mass spectrometry, a driving technology in widespread use in biomedicine, and a notable strength of the Department of Biochemistry, allows for the systematic discovery and quantification of the biochemical systems active in both normal and diseased cells and tissues.
+Proteomics Service Center (PSC): Precision mass spectrometry, a driving technology in widespread use in biomedicine, and a notable strength of the Department of Biochemistry, allows for the systematic discovery and quantification of the biochemical systems active in both normal and diseased cells and tissues.
 One major goal is to define the physical and functional associations that occur normally between cellular proteins, and to determine how these macromolecular complexes are altered in disease.
-To this end, we recently established the Boston University Center for Network Systems Biology, or CNSB.
-The CNSB develops and applies powerful ‘proteome’, ‘interactome’ and ‘metabolome’ profiling techniques in a highly cooperative, holistic, multidisciplinary manner to systematically explore the molecular basis of biological processes.
-The CNSB uses this unbiased platform to addresses important biomedical research questions to the mechanistic basis underlying human development and the causal basis of important human diseases such as cancer, metabolic, genetic, neuropathological, and viral diseases.
+To this end, we recently established the Boston University Proteomics Service Center, or PSC.
+The PSC develops and applies powerful ‘proteome’, ‘interactome’ and ‘metabolome’ profiling techniques in a highly cooperative, holistic, multidisciplinary manner to systematically explore the molecular basis of biological processes.
+The PSC uses this unbiased platform to addresses important biomedical research questions to the mechanistic basis underlying human development and the causal basis of important human diseases such as cancer, metabolic, genetic, neuropathological, and viral diseases.
 Our technology also allows for the study of the dynamic associations of proteins with metabolites and other small molecule ligands, and the occurrence of post-translational modifications, that impact macromolecular networks in vivo.
-For more information, please visit the CNSB.
+For more information, please visit the PSC.

 Faculty conducting research in these areas